rtic-rs/rtic/book/en/src/by-example/tasks.md

   platform can deal with peak payload or if the processor needs to be replaced with a faster one.

 - Ignoring the result.
-In soft real time and non real time applications it may be OK to occasionally lose data or fail to respond to some events during event bursts.
+In soft real-time and non real-time applications it may be OK to occasionally lose data or fail to respond to some events during event bursts.
 In those scenarios silently letting a `spawn` call fail may be acceptable.